thycotic-ps/thycotic.secretserver/docs/collections/_abouttopics/about_tsssecret.md

 # METHODS

-    [PSCredential] GetCredential()
-        Pulls the username field and the field flagged as the password (IsPassword = true) Creates and will output a System.Management.Automation.PSCredential object
+    [PSCredential] GetCredential(string DomainField, string UserField, string PwdField) Provide the desired slug names
+        Outputs a System.Management.Automation.PSCredential object
+        If DomainField is not required, provide $null or an empty string and it will be ignored

     [System.String] GetFieldValue(string Slug)
         Pulls the ItemValue of the field based on the slug name